-Audit, Reporting, Risk Management (including Principal Risks and Uncertainties) and Internal Control The audit committee meets at least quarterly and monitors the financial reporting of the company and group, ensuring that the annual report and financial statements, taken as a whole, are fair, balanced and understandable and provide the information necessary for members to assess the group and company's position and performance, business model and strategy.
+Audit, reporting, risk management (including principal risks and uncertainties) and internal control

+The audit committee meets at least four times a year and monitors the financial reporting of the company and group, ensuring that the annual report and financial statements, taken as a whole, are fair, balanced and understandable and provide the information necessary for members to assess the group and company's position and performance, business model and strategy.
 Issues such as revenue recognition, the accounting treatment of financial contributions from LINK members and other accounting policies are considered by the audit committee.